dadahcr2/reference/_pages/home.md

   </summary>

 ## Gas Brake Go
 We are an open team, so no password.
 If there is a spot available and the below resonates with you, you are very welcome to join.
+If you don't meet the entry gp/rank hurdles, feel free to join our even more relaxed team: **GBG Garage**

 1. **We are an active and friendly team.** There are no hard rules, but participating in all team matches and 100+km a week are good signs of activity.
 We try to keep it clean, be respectful, and support one another.